feltech/OpenAssetIO/doc/decisions/DR016-One-to-many-result-paging.md

 class.
 They also naturally capture arbitrary state that the manager may wish to store as part of the ongoing query.

+A cursor object also encapsulates the arguments required for requesting subsequent pages, whereas a page token requires (potentially redundantly) re-specifying the same arguments for each subsequent page along with the page token.
+This could be mitigated for the page token design by having a separate API for page token operations, but this starts to closely resemble a cursor object solution (with the `this` pointer fed from outside).

 Cursor objects also reflect the most common programmatic approach to paging through the results of a database query, presenting a familiar interface for plugin authors, and mapping well to common back-end SDKs.